 What to do if someone’s dog bites you?
 The first thing is to call 911 for medical attention if the bite is severe.
 You should also take a photograph of your various injuries, be able to correctly identify both the dog and the dog owner when reporting the incident to the police, and document all your injuries, even if they are scratches rather than tears.

 While an injured person’s physical dog bite injuries might be minor, dog bite attacks can be traumatic, no matter the severity.
 They often cause mental and emotional distress and loss of affection, which the victim could be entitled to recover compensation for by documenting their injuries, filing a dog bite report, and consulting a lawyer about the accident.

 Most dog bite accidents settle outside of court with negotiations between the injured person’s dog bite lawyer and the dog owner’s home insurance company.
 While it is rare to sue for a minor dog bite, in more severe dog bite cases, filing a lawsuit against the dog’s owner to recover damages, if a satisfactory settlement isn’t reached through negotiations, can sometimes recover the maximum amount of compensation for a victim’s dog bite injuries.

 Contact a Dog Bite Lawyer Today

 If you have been bitten by a dog, please do not hesitate to contact us!
-We are conveniently located in Florissant, Missouri, but practice throughout the state of Missouri- including St. Louis County, St. Charles County, St. Genevieve County, Franklin County, Jefferson County, and more.
+We are conveniently located in Florissant, Missouri, but have connections throughout the state of Missouri- including St. Louis County, St. Charles County, St. Genevieve County, Franklin County, Jefferson County, and more.
 You are welcome to call or stop by our office for a free initial consultation.
-It is in your best interest to work with a team of legal experts while dealing with a personal injury case, so please feel free to contact us for help!
+It is in your best interest to work with a team of legal experts while dealing with a personal injury case, so please feel free to contact us for help finding one!
 Although we no longer represent clients in this area, we work with a network of experienced attorneys.
 We will help guide you to the right attorney to handle your dog bite case.